-Dozens of papers linked to other member states experiences are available, too.
-If we compare the table of contents of all papers is very similar, they might differ in terms of focus, argumentation and commenting variables.
-Usually, papers provide information about the IPA legal basis, scope, financial aspects, the importance of this instrument, challenges to be faced, lessons learned, absorption capacity of states, lessons learned, etc. Furthermore, some of them provide practical experiences from other countries that went through the same or similar path.
-If we can divide these papers, they can be categorised into: the group of (descriptive) papers that illustrate IPA containing abovementioned information and the group of papers that explain experiences of other countries that have undergone through the same path, albeit with different instruments i.e. specific aspects on administrative absorption capacities in Czech Republic, Estonia, Hungary, Slovakia, Slovenia (Andrej Horvat and Gunther Maier); analysis of absorption capacity of the EU funds in Romania, (European Institute of Romania); A study on for Bulgaria and Romania: What lessons can be learned for future enlargements?
-(European Parliament, Directorate General for Internal Policies Policy Department D: Budgetary Affairs), etc., Cross Border Cooperation as instrument or EU cohesion policy: case of Croatian, (master) thesis by
+Dozens of papers linked to other member states' experiences are available, too.
+If we compare the table of contents of all papers we can see that they are very similar; they might differ in terms of focus, argumentation and commenting variables.
+Usually, papers provide information about the IPA legal basis, scope, financial aspects, the importance of this instrument, challenges to be faced, lessons learned, absorption capacity of states, etc. Furthermore, some papers provide practical experiences from other countries that underwent the same or a similar path.
+These papers can be categorized into: the group of (descriptive) papers that illustrate IPA and contains the abovementioned information, and the group of papers that explain the experiences of other countries that have undertaken the same path, albeit with different instruments, i.e. specific aspects related to administrative absorption capacities in the Czech Republic, Estonia, Hungary, Slovakia, Slovenia (Andrej Horvat and Gunther Maier, 2005); analysis of the absorption capacity of EU funds in Romania (European Institute of Romania); a study on Bulgaria and Romania: What lessons can be learned for future enlargements?
+(European Parliament, Directorate General for Internal Policies Policy Department D: Budgetary Affairs); Cross Border Cooperation as instrument and EU cohesion policy: case of Croatia (Master's thesis by Kristijan Lezaicis).40 It should be stressed that not all of the available literature is worth analysing, neither was all of it used for the purpose of our research.